You are here

 The Pratt School of Engineering is honored to recognize the generous support of alumni and friends through endowed professorships.
 You can see a list of current professorships and faculty recipients on our major gift donors webpage.

-Today, hands-on experience defines a Pratt education from Day One.
+Today, hands-on experience defines a Duke Engineering education from Day One.
 Our first-year electrical and computer engineers, for instance, build autonomous robots that can sniff out bad food in a refrigerator or measure how much energy is being produced by solar panels on Duke’s SmartHome.

 Our students have an appetite for project-based learning and service above and beyond their standard coursework.
 In fact, nearly 95 percent of our students have had an intensive research experience or industry internship, or have participated in one of our extracurricular programs before graduation.